Periodontal Diseases

 Patients with diabetes are susceptible to periodontitis, which increases blood sugar and other diabetic complications.
 The relationship between diabetes and periodontitis goes both ways because this disease makes it difficult for people with diabetes to control their blood sugar.
 Diabetes is a primary risk factor for people with periodontitis.
 The likelihood of getting periodontitis increases 3 times for patients with diabetes.

-Periodontitis can increase the risk of heart diseases such as stroke, coronary heart disease, peripheral vascular disease and cardiovascular death.
-Periodontitis is linked to cardiovascular conditions because of its inflammatory nature.
+Periodontitis can increase the risk of heart diseases such as stroke, coronary heart disease, peripheral vascular disease, and cardiovascular death.
+Because of its inflammatory nature, periodontitis is linked to cardiovascular conditions.
 Just as this condition causes inflammation of the gums, heart diseases cause the inflammation of arteries.
-This shows that there is a relation between periodontitis and cardiovascular diseases.
-Gum diseases are common in people who have had attack attacks and other cardiovascular disease compared to healthy people.
+This shows that there is a relationship between periodontitis and cardiovascular diseases.
+Gum diseases are more common in people who have had attacks and other cardiovascular diseases than in healthy people.

-Most people ignore their dental health and assume that the pain or irritation will subside; however, they are unaware that oral health is important.
-You can prevent chronic conditions such as diabetes and cardiovascular diseases by taking care of your teeth.
-People with periodontal diseases are at risk of getting diabetes and heart diseases.
+Most people ignore their dental health and assume that the pain or irritation will subside; however, they are unaware that oral health is essential.
+By taking care of your teeth, you can prevent chronic conditions such as diabetes and cardiovascular diseases.
+People with periodontal diseases are at risk of getting diabetes and heart disease.